kaizoku-oh/zephyr-app-workspace/README.md

 - [x] Add a simple Network manager class

-- [ ] Add a usage of the active objects pattern
+- [ ] Use the active object design pattern

-- [ ] Add a usage of an event driven state machine using the SMF OS service and the Event kernel object
+- [ ] Use an event driven state machine using the SMF OS service and the message queue kernel object

 - [ ] Add Local class for managing local time and geo-location